1995–96 Seattle SuperSonics season: Regular season

-During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Kemp and Payton were both selected for the 1996 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach George Karl was selected to coach the Western Conference; Payton also finished in sixth place in Most Valuable Player voting, while Kemp finished in eighth place.
-This Sonics team is regarded as one of the best defensive teams in the late 90s.
+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Kemp and Payton were both selected for the 1996 NBA All-Star Game, as members of the Western Conference All-Star team, while head coach George Karl was selected to coach the Western Conference.
+Payton also finished in sixth place in Most Valuable Player voting, while Kemp finished in eighth place.
+This Sonics team is regarded as one of the best defensive teams in the late 1990s; led by Kemp and Payton, the two formed "Sonic Boom", one of the most electrifying tandems in NBA history.

-Led by Kemp and Payton, the two formed "Sonic Boom", one of the most electrifying tandems in NBA history.
-In the 1996 NBA playoffs, the SuperSonics faced off against the 8th-seeded Sacramento Kings in the Western Conference First Round; despite losing Game 2 at home, 90–81, the SuperSonics defeated the Kings in four games, advancing to the second round for the first time in three years.
-In the Western Conference Semi-finals, they swept the 5th-seeded, and 2-time defending NBA champion Houston Rockets in four straight games to advance to the Western Conference Finals, where they defeated the Utah Jazz in seven games to reach their first NBA Finals appearance since 1979.

-In the 1996 NBA Finals, they would face off against the Chicago Bulls, who posted the league's best record at 72–10, and were led by Michael Jordan, Scottie Pippen and Dennis Rodman.
-After an 0–3 start in the series, the SuperSonics managed to win their next two home games, but eventually lost the series in Game 6 in Chicago.
+The SuperSonics finished 14th in the NBA in home-game attendance, with an attendance of 697,301 at the KeyArena at Seattle Center during the regular season.